Machine Learning for Characterization and Processing

 2. Calibrate before deploying — a reliability diagram on a held-out lab-realistic set is non-negotiable.

-3. Wrap with conformal — split conformal or CQR adds finite-sample, distribution-free coverage on top of any mean predictor.
+3. Wrap with conformal (MFML W7) — split conformal or CQR adds finite-sample, distribution-free coverage on top of any mean predictor.
 Mandatory for safety-critical or regulator-facing models.

 4. UQ enables active learning — and active learning is how labs scale beyond the brute-force grid search.